 - 3.1 Since the 2007/8 SHMA was carried out there has been a significant downturn in the national and local property market, with a decline in both house prices and the number of sales made. - 3.2 The figure below shows the average (median) price paid for a home from the 1st quarter of 2000 to the 1st quarter of 2011.
-The data for Christchurch mirrors the experience found nationally albeit that prices in Christchurch are consistently above those in other areas studied.
+The data for Poole mirrors the experience found nationally albeit that prices in Poole are consistently above regional and national averages.
 Prices showed strong growth up until the third quarter of 2007 and then levelled off to the second quarter of 2008.
-Prices then showed a sharp drop before recovering in late 2009 and through 2010.
-In early 2011 the evidence is that prices have started to decline again.
+Prices then showed a sharp drop before recovering in late 2009.
+In 2010 and early 2011 the evidence is that prices have started to decline again.